uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 ## Lecture Recordings

-* Lecture sessions will generally be recorded and made available through the Lecture Recordings tool in Canvas.
-  * However, recordings will not include material written on the board
-  * Recordings may lose audio when the speaker needs to walk away from the microphone
-  * Recordings that are corrupted or missing are unlikely to be replaced
-  * Recordings are not an alternative to attending class, and this class is not meant to be taken remotely
+* Live Lectures will **not** be recorded.
+Recordings are not an alternative to attending class, and this class is not meant to be taken remotely.
-* If attendance dips considerably, lectures may no longer be recorded.
-You will get at least one day's notice if I choose to stop recording lectures
+* Course content will generally be recorded as short videos and made available through Panopto in Canvas.

 ## This Syllabus